DEFRA/ai-data-development-standards/docs/languages-frameworks/python.md

     "migrations/versions/"
 ]
 ```

 ## Environments

+When a new Python project is created, a new virtual environment should be used to store the dependencies required to run the code within the project.
+Virtual environments are used to manage dependencies and ensure that the correct version of a dependency is available to the correct project.
+Additionally, they make the project reproducible as the virtual environment can be recreated on any machine.
+A text file ‘requirements.txt’ can be created with the command pip freeze > requirements.txt after the required dependencies are installed into the virtual environment.
+This file contains a list of the installed dependencies and their version number.
+This file should be included in the Git repository for the project.
+It should be updated if new dependencies are added to the project.
+After downloading a project, this file will be used to recreate the virtual environment on another machine, ensuring the code functions correctly.
+GDS Way suggest using pyenv-virtualenv to manage virtual environments.

 - Use `Pyenv` to manage different Python versions
 - Use `pyenv-virtualenv` to manage virtual Python environments